Hesed / Tikkun Olam

 As part of our ongoing support for Israel, we also host projects that support the IDF and other Israeli groups.

-Contact Candice Kiss, our VP of Social Action, for more information.
+Contact Barnet Kessel, our Executive Director, for more information.

 During our current COVID crisis, the acts of kindness we are accustomed to doing are in many cases on hold.
 How do we visit the sick?
 Embrace those who are grieving?
 Join with joy at a wedding or b’nei mitzvot?
 How do we remain a community when we must retain a distance?